Exterran Corporation Looks For Steadier Revenue Base When North America Shrinks

 EXTN's operations are closely linked to natural gas production and demand.
 The natural gas price, led by lower demand from power and industrial sectors following COVID-19 and warmer weather, has been volatile in recent times.
 In the past year until May 13, the natural gas spot price fell by 35%.
 Lower natural gas prices can affect Exterran adversely in Q2 2020.

-According to the EIA, natural gas production in the U.S. can fall by more than consumption by June 2021, which can eventually lead to higher natural gas prices.
-Over the long-term, the output can increase significantly (by 47% from 2018 through 2050).
-While a higher production would be positive for natural gas processing and midstream infrastructure providers like EXTN in the short-term, the falling price is a concern.
+According to the EIA, natural gas production in the U.S. can fall more than consumption by June 2021, which can eventually lead to higher natural gas prices.
+Over the long term, the output can increase significantly (by 47% from 2018 through 2050).
+While a higher production would be positive for natural gas processing and midstream infrastructure providers like EXTN in the short term, the falling price is a concern.

 Analyzing Current Drivers And Product Sales Segment Backlog

 Now we look at how Exterran Corporation performed in Q1 2020 following the pressure on natural gas prices.
 In Q1, its top-line declined by 23% compared to Q4 2019.
-Notably, the Product Sales segments accounted for much of the revenue loss in Q1 (37% down), while the Aftermarket Services segments witnessed a 24% sequential fall.
+Notably, the Product Sales segment accounted for much of the revenue loss in Q1 (37% down), while the Aftermarket Services segment witnessed a 24% sequential fall.
 Seasonality and logistical challenges drove the AMS segment underperformance in Q1.
 Gross margin in the Product Sales segment, too, deflated considerably (by 490 basis points) from Q4 to Q1.
 Gross margin in the ECO segment, on the other hand, inflated by 170 basis points in Q1.
 However, investors may note that the ECO segment benefited from a one-time $8 million addition to the gross margin from the sale of assets to the customers.
 The segment also benefited due to $200 million of order bookings during Q1.

 The 61% drop in the Product Sales segment backlog by the end of the previous quarter was the precursor to the Q1 underperformance.
 However, I expect it to change in Q2 2020 after the segment backlog increased by 133% in Q1 compared to the previous year.
 The fillip came from increased activity in the U.S. compression fabrication business, which accounted for ~11% of the Q1 backlog.
 The higher backlog can improve the company's FY2020 revenue and margin visibility.